Lillie Devereux Blake

-Early years and education
+Early years, education, marriages

-Elizabeth Johnson Devereux was born in Raleigh, North Carolina.
-Her father was George Pollok Devereux, and her mother was Sarah Elizabeth Johnson.
-Mr. Devereux was a wealthy southern gentleman, of Irish descent on his father's side.
-His mother, Frances Pollok, was a descendant of Sir Thomas Pollok, one of the early governors of North Carolina under the Lords Proprietaries.
-Mrs. Devereux was the daughter of Judge Samuel William Johnson, of Stratford, Connecticut, and a granddaughter of the Hon.
-William Samuel Johnson, member of the Stamp Act Congress, of the Fourth and Fifth Continental Congresses, and of the Federal Convention, Senator from Connecticut, and president of Columbia College, his father, the Rev. Samuel Johnson, D. D., having been the founder and first president of that university, when it was called King's College.
-Both Mr. and Mrs. Devereux were descended from the Rev. Jonathan Edwards, D. D.
+As Elizabeth Johnson Devereux, Blake was born in Raleigh, North Carolina.
+Her mother was Sarah Elizabeth Johnson, the daughter of Judge Samuel William Johnson, of Stratford, Connecticut.
+Blake was a granddaughter of the Hon.
+William Samuel Johnson, member of the Stamp Act Congress, of the Fourth and Fifth Continental Congresses, and of the Federal Convention, as well as a senator from Connecticut and president of Columbia College.
+His father and her great grandfather was the Rev. Samuel Johnson, D.D., the founder and first president of Columbia College when it was entitled King's College.
+Her father was George Pollok Devereux, a wealthy southern gentleman of Irish descent on his father's side.
+Her paternal grandmother, Frances Pollok, was a descendant of Sir Thomas Pollok, one of the early governors of North Carolina under the Lords Proprietaries.
+Both parents of Blake were descended from the Rev. Jonathan Edwards, D.D.

 Blake spent much of her early childhood in Roanoke, Virginia.
-It was Mr. Devereux who called his daughter "Lilly," giving her the name she would later adopt as her own.
+It was Mr. Devereux who called his daughter "Lilly", giving her the name she later would adopt as her own.
 Her father, a plantation owner in North Carolina, died in 1837.
-His widow and daughters removed to New Haven, where Mrs. Devereux was widely known for the generous hospitality which she dispensed from her home, "Maple Cottage".
+His widow and daughters removed to New Haven, where Mrs. Devereux was widely known for the generous hospitality that she dispensed from her home, "Maple Cottage".

 Blake studied at Miss Apthorp's School for Girls in New Haven before taking the Yale College course from tutors at home.
 Her close connection to Yale turned into a minor scandal.
-She was a renowned belle, who at 16 wrote that she intended to redress the wrongs done to her sex by trifling with men's hearts.
+She was a renowned belle, who at age sixteen wrote that she intended to redress the wrongs done to her gender by trifling with men's hearts.
 Although she abandoned this particular formulation of feminism, the difficulties of expressing her independence within the limited roles allowed by her social station would prove a continuing theme in her life.
-In this case, Yale undergraduate William H. L. Barnes was expelled for being involved with her in what was called a disgraceful affair.
+In this case, Yale undergraduate William H. L. Barnes was expelled for implying that he had been involved with her in what would have been a disgraceful affair.
 The student was an admirer whose affections were too serious.
 She rejected him and he retaliated with stories implying a sexual relationship.
-He was punished by the college for impugning her character.
-In her autobiography, Blake denied that a disgraceful affair had taken place and expressed regret that the student had been expelled.
-She also noted that the story was not taken very seriously in social circles as she still received offers of marriage.
+He was expelled by the college for impugning her character.
+In her autobiography, Blake denied that an affair between them had taken place and expressed regret that the student had been expelled.
+She also noted that his vindictive stories were not taken very seriously in social circles, as she still received offers of marriage.

+In 1855, she married Frank Geoffrey Quay Umsted, a Philadelphia lawyer.
+With him she made her home in St. Louis, Missouri and New York City.
+Her first daughter.
+Elizabeth, was born in 1857; her second daughter, Katherine, was born the following year.